 Key Points:

-- Good for people with Hearing, Vision & Cognitive disabilities.
+• Good for people with Hearing, Vision & Cognitive disabilities.

-- Useful for assistive technologies to access alternative formats of content.
+• Useful for assistive technologies to access alternative formats of content.

-- Spoken words in video content are not accessible to people with hearing and some cognitive issues.
+• Spoken words in video content are not accessible to people with hearing and some cognitive issues.

-- Non-verbal video scenes are not accessible to people with both vision issues & hearing issues.
+• Non-verbal video scenes are not accessible to people with both vision issues & hearing issues.

-- Audio of video content requires captions, transcripts & where possible, non-verbal scenes benefit from audio descriptions.
+• Audio of video content requires captions, transcripts & where possible, non-verbal scenes benefit from audio descriptions.

 Introduction

 Digital content with sound is normally presented either as an audio file, part of moving image slides, or as part of a video.
+However without alternative ways to present the same content, people with difficulty hearing, seeing or processing are often excluded from that content.

-By using Audio Descriptions, Captions & Transcripts, we can take a more inclusive approach for everyone by providing access to digital content that has sound.
+By using audio descriptions, captions and transcripts, we can take a more inclusive approach for everyone by providing access to digital content that has sound.
+This way, all audiences can interact with the content effectively.

 Audio Descriptions

-People with vision issues benefit from audio description of non-verbal scenes.
+People with vision issues benefit from audio description of non-verbal scenes, as they provide an audio and on screen text for non-verbal content.

 Two surfers on big wave, audio play button in foreground